 We hope you will find this handbook a useful reference.
-If you have any suggestions for changes or additions to this handbook, please pass them along to Sabrina Jolin, Administrative Coordinator because it is updated on a regular basis.
+If you have any suggestions for changes or additions to this handbook, please pass them along to Sabrina Jolin, Administrative Coordinator - sjolin@stu.ca as it is updated on a regular basis.